 The international collection contains approximately 1100 paintings and sculptures, mainly by the European artists.
 It covers the time between the 14th and the 20th century.
 Since initial acquisitions, the international collection aimed to encourage the understanding of other cultures.
 It also positioned Serbia in the cultural, social and political space of Europe and the world.

-The core of the collection is a gift from the Slovak painter Berthold Lippay in 1891.
-The National Museum received 70 artworks by Italian-Venetian artists.
+The core of the collection is a gift from a Slovak painter Berthold Lippay in 1891, when the National Museum received 70 artworks by Italian-Venetian artists.

 The most represented and the most important part of the international collection are the Italian, French, Flemish, Dutch, Russian and Austrian art.

 The painting below was part of the altar polyptych, dedicated to St. John the Baptist.
 Queen Isabella of Castille commissioned it for the Miraflores Charterhouse.
 The artist, Juan de Flanders, was identified in the 20th century.
 He was educated and trained in Flanders, although his artistic activity was documented in Castille, where he spent some time working as the court painter.
 The oil technique made it possible to apply several transparent layers of colour, to achieve precision and depth of space and also to meticulously depict the greenery and realistically convey details.

 The theme that Hieronymus Bosch executed in 1503-1504 became very popular among the Netherlandish urban elite throughout the 16th century.
 Its attraction is in both, its secular content and comical details and in its intellectual tone and messages of morality.
 The theme was in particular demand among the merchant class in Antwerp.
 The local painters made numerous such works in their workshops throughout the 16th century.
 The production of depictions of the most important Christian hermit, tormented by horrible apparitions, reached its peak between 1550 and 1570.
 After that, the fascination with demonic content began to disappear.